top of page

 It is a tour structured around riding rather than sightseeing, but the daily saddle time is still suitable for pillions and there are regular stops planned into the schedule.

 What’s included on the route?
 Each day’s route has recommended places to stop for coffee in the morning and afternoon, a suggested lunch stop and planned fuel stops.
+Hotel recommendations are included as well.

 How long is each day’s ride?
 Each leg of the tour is planned to be a full day in the saddle.
 If you check-out of the hotel and hit the road at 9am, you should reach the next night's stop by 5:30-6pm.
 That's with coffee stops and lunch.
 They are full days but relaxed days.
 It's not a hardcore slog: it's a nice, relaxed riding holiday.
-Saddle-time rating: six out of 10.
+Saddle-time rating: seven out of 10.

 Download the tour